rrainey/tempo-insights/docs/tempo_insights_architecture.md

 Registration & Authentication: New users register by providing a full name, email, and password.
 The password is immediately hashed (using a strong algorithm like bcrypt) and only the hash is stored.
 User creation is handled by the register API route and userService, which also generates a unique URL-friendly slug for the user (based on their name).
 After registration, the user can log in via the login page, which calls the login API.
 Successful login returns a session token (cookie) as described, establishing the user’s session.
 There is no third-party auth in MVP, and no email verification flow mentioned, so accounts are active immediately.
 The initial deployment will include a default Administrator account (created via seeding) to bootstrap the system.

 Roles and Permissions: The system currently defines one special role: Administrator.
 The first user (seeded) is an Admin by default.
-The Roles are stored in a separate relation (e.g., a UserRoles table linking userId and role name), allowing for future expansion.
-Role checks are enforced in the API routes and front-end:

 Only Admins see the “Device Management” menu and can access /devices page.